bec-archer/SR80-Manuals/user-manual.md

 If you select **Other**, a text field appears where you can describe the work that doesn't fit the standard categories.

-**You must check at least one item on the repair checklist AND have at least one photo on the item before you can tap Done.** You can do these in either order — check off work first and shoot photos later, or vice versa.
+**You must check at least one item on the repair checklist AND have at least one photo taken during this repair round before you can tap Done.** You can do these in either order — check off work first and shoot photos later, or vice versa.
 If nothing is checked, the Done button is grayed out and you'll see an orange warning: "Check at least one before marking Done."
 This is so there's always a record of what was actually done to the item — same as the paper checklist Tony fills out today.

 Your selections save to the server immediately as you tap them — no need to hit a save button.